(Pocket-lint) - Google has had a wide range of video and chat solutions over the years, many discontinued and many overlapping in their offering.

 Google Hangouts was announced in 2013, spinning out of Google+.
-It's long been integrated into Gmail and other Google applications as a communication tool, joined by Google Hangouts Meet and Hangouts Chat, for G Suite customers, which now run without the Hangouts in the name, suggesting that Hangouts will soon be phased out.
+It was integrated into Gmail and other Google applications as a communication tool, joined by Google Hangouts Meet and Hangouts Chat, for Workspace customers, which now run without the Hangouts in the name, although personal Google account users will still see Hangouts in Gmail.
 The service can be accessed at hangouts.google.com.

-While Google was once being positioned as an SMS conversation tool, the rise of Messenger - with support for RCS - has seen this emerge as Google's natural place for "chat", but Hangouts still works as a group chat solution for many people.
+While Hangouts was once positioned as an SMS conversation tool, the rise of Messenger - with support for RCS - has seen this emerge as Google's natural place for "chat", but Hangouts still works as a group chat solution for some people.

 The appeal of Hangouts mainly came from its easy integration into other Google products and persistent visibility within Gmail, as well as access to history synced across devices meaning that Hangouts can give you synced conversations across a number of devices or platforms.

 It supports video calling for up to 10 people for personal users, phone calling via the Hangouts dialer app and messaging for up to 150 users, all of which can be accessed either through a browser or apps on mobile devices.
 Like Apple's FaceTime, users can be contacted using Hangouts via an email address.

 Hangouts is available through a browser and there are apps for Android and iOS.

 Google Hangouts is free, all you need is a Google account to sign in.

 Google Duo was announced in 2016 as an equivalent to Apple's FaceTime, pushed as a person-to-person video calling app.
 It had a much more personal feel to it than Hangouts or Meet, and gained some popularity as an alternative to WhatsApp video calling.